scatmanjohn/task-distributor/README.md

 # Task-distributor

-Task-distributor is a flexible web app using NodeJS (express) and AngularJS.
+Task-distributor is a flexible web app using NodeJS (express), AngularJS and MongoDB.
 Its goal is to help management and follow-up of multiple tasks of multiple projects.

 ## How to use it